Updated 12/05/2021

-I’ve been talking a lot recently about how to stay healthy during the holiday season.
-That’s because every single day I talk to yet another woman who is losing sleep, feeling anxious and depressed, and on the verge of collapse.
+It happens every year – as the holidays creep closer, more and more women reach out because they’re losing sleep, feeling anxious and depressed, and on the verge of collapse.
 And to make matters worse, they feel guilty about feeling this way!

-“It’s supposed to be the ‘most wonderful time of the year,” Cindy said, as she sat in my office with tears in her eyes.
+“Isn’t this supposed to be the ‘most wonderful time of the year?”
+Cindy asked with tears in her eyes.
 “Instead of joy, I just feel frustration.
-I don’t have time to do the things I really want to do.
-I can barely keep up with the invitations, shopping and baking!”
+I don’t have time for anything I really want to do.
+I can barely keep up with all of the invitations, shopping and baking!”

 Cindy is definitely not alone.
-I was just glad she came to see me before the holidays were over.
-So many women wait, pushing themselves to the edge, and show up in January struggling to regain the healthy habits they’ve abandoned during this busy season.
+I was just glad she reached out before the holidays were over.
+So many women wait, pushing themselves to the edge, and then contact me in January struggling to regain the healthy habits they’ve abandoned during this busy season.

 There’s no need to wait!
 With a few simple shifts, I can help you stay on track and maintain good health throughout the season and beyond.